 Another major item that can be found by reviewing the status certificate is called a special assessment.
 A special assessment is an additional charge that condominium owners are required to pay on top of their regular monthly maintenance fees.
 While all owners are responsible for paying a special assessment, it’s important to realize that the condo board of directors does not need to get the approval of individual owners to add a special assessment.
 For example, if the condo has an urgent requirement to repair the roof at a cost of $500K and does not have sufficient funds in the reserve to cover the cost, each unit may have a special assessment put against it, which means you and other unit owners are liable for your share of the cost of repairs.

 Under Ontario law, there’s very little owners can do if they can’t pay or disagree with a special assessment.
 If an owner can’t pay, the condominium corporation can put a lean on the property.

 Keep in mind that reviewing status certificates will only highlight any issues at the current time but does not guarantee against having condo fee increases or special assessments in the future.

 Can Deeded Help With My Status Certificate?

 Of course!
-As you are shopping for a condo unit, we’d be happy to review the status certificate for your property and provide you with a comprehensive, yet understandable summary.
-If you are in a bidding war situation, we’d be happy to turn around a status certificate review within 48-72 hours.
+As you are shopping for a condo unit, we’d be happy to connect you with one of our independent real estate lawyers review the status certificate for your property and provide you with a comprehensive, yet understandable summary.
 Please feel free to contact us anytime.